JetBrains/teamcity-documentation/topics/vcs-labeling.md

 ```

-In this case the labeling rules should be:
+In this case, the labeling rules should be:

 ```Plain Text
 /project/trunk=>/project/tags